StarRocks/starrocks/docs/en/sql-reference/sql-functions/bitmap-functions/bitmap_to_binary.md

 ## Parameters

-`bitmap`: the bitmap to convert.
-This parameter is required.
+`bitmap`: the Bitmap to convert, required.
 If the input value is invalid, an error is returned.

 ## Return value